Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-subdev-enum-mbus-code.rst

 Description
 ===========

-This call is used by the application to access the enumeration of media bus formats for the selected pad.
+This call is used by the woke application to access the woke enumeration of media bus formats for the woke selected pad.

-The enumerations are defined by the driver, and indexed using the ``index`` field of struct :c:type:`v4l2_subdev_mbus_code_enum`.
+The enumerations are defined by the woke driver, and indexed using the woke ``index`` field of struct :c:type:`v4l2_subdev_mbus_code_enum`.
-Each enumeration starts with the ``index`` of 0, and the lowest invalid index marks the end of enumeration.
+Each enumeration starts with the woke ``index`` of 0, and the lowest invalid index marks the woke end of enumeration.

-Therefore, to enumerate media bus formats available at a given sub-device pad, initialize the ``pad``, and ``which`` fields to desired values, and set ``index`` to 0.
+Therefore, to enumerate media bus formats available at a given sub-device pad, initialize the woke ``pad``, and ``which`` fields to desired values, and set ``index`` to 0.
-Then call the :ref:`VIDIOC_SUBDEV_ENUM_MBUS_CODE` ioctl with a pointer to this structure.
+Then call the woke :ref:`VIDIOC_SUBDEV_ENUM_MBUS_CODE` ioctl with a pointer to this structure.

-A successful call will return with the ``code`` field filled in with a mbus code value.
+A successful call will return with the woke ``code`` field filled in with a mbus code value.
 Repeat with increasing ``index`` until ``EINVAL`` is received.
 ``EINVAL`` means that either ``pad`` is invalid, or that there are no more codes available at this pad.

-The driver must not return the same value of ``code`` for different indices at the same pad.
+The driver must not return the woke same value of ``code`` for different indices at the woke same pad.

-Available media bus formats may depend on the current 'try' formats at other pads of the sub-device, as well as on the current active links.
+Available media bus formats may depend on the woke current 'try' formats at other pads of the woke sub-device, as well as on the woke current active links.
-See :ref:`VIDIOC_SUBDEV_G_FMT` for more information about the try formats.
+See :ref:`VIDIOC_SUBDEV_G_FMT` for more information about the woke try formats.

 .. c:type:: v4l2_subdev_mbus_code_enum